gildas-lormeau/zip.js/docs/interfaces/ZipDirectoryEntryExportOptions.md

 #### Remarks

-The data is never compressed, so the [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) and [ZipWriterAddDataOptions#compressionMethod](ZipWriterConstructorOptions.md#compressionmethod) options select no codec.
-They are still recorded in the headers to describe the data: `compressionMethod` is written as-is, and when it is left unset `level` selects the value written, i.e. 0 (stored) when `level` is 0 and 8 (deflated) otherwise.
-Set them to match the way the data was compressed, otherwise the entry cannot be read back.
+The data is never compressed, so the [ZipWriterConstructorOptions#level](ZipWriterConstructorOptions.md#level) option does not apply and is ignored.
+The [ZipWriterAddDataOptions#compressionMethod](ZipWriterConstructorOptions.md#compressionmethod) option selects no codec either, it declares how the data is already compressed and is written as-is in the entry headers.
+It must be set, otherwise an [ERR\_UNDEFINED\_COMPRESSION\_METHOD](../variables/ERR_UNDEFINED_COMPRESSION_METHOD.md) error is thrown.
 The entries with no content, e.g. the directories, ignore this option entirely.
 Setting the [ZipWriterConstructorOptions#password](ZipWriterConstructorOptions.md#password) or the
 [ZipWriterConstructorOptions#rawPassword](ZipWriterConstructorOptions.md#rawpassword) option throws an [ERR\_UNSUPPORTED\_ENCRYPTION\_PASS\_THROUGH](../variables/ERR_UNSUPPORTED_ENCRYPTION_PASS_THROUGH.md) error, unless the